 - The Land Registry General Boundaries Rule

-We can help protect your interests and provide legal clarity where boundaries lie an (if necessary) take up any issues with the neighbour or adjoining landowner; hopefully resolving it through communication, but if all else fails then we can lodge an Application to the Land Registry or the Courts as appropriate.
+We can help you to protect your interests and provide legal clarity on where boundaries lie and take up the issue with the neighbour or adjoining landowner; hopefully resolving it through communication, but if all else fails then either by Application to the Land Registry or the Courts as appropriate.

 If you need any help with this area of land law, please contact our specialist property team at firstname.lastname@example.org.